6 Great Free Weight Loss Resource Sites

 A cool feature of this site is their free Food and Fitness Planner.
 You enter the basics and the Planner takes you step-by-step through providing a meal and exercise plan to reach your goals.
 The Planner’s settings only allow you to pick modest goals, but research has shown that slow weight loss equals longer term success.

-If you think you need community motivation, try The Biggest Loser League.
+If you think you need community motivation, try.
 This is free to join, and requires a simple registration.
 Complete your profile, set your goals, and track your progress.
 There are League challenges that you can sign up for and earn points.
 You can set up your own individual challenges or form a team with family or friends and create challenges for the team.
 Points simply allow you to move up in rank in the League, but earning points may keep you losing weight.
 The variety introduced through the challenges will keep your journey fresh.

 You can upload your photos, and view a weight loss time-line.
 The site’s targeted feature is that of creating community, or building a team.
 The added accountability of partners may be all you need for motivation.